Dewalt-arch/pimpmykali/README.md

 Menu Option 0 - Fix all
 - Executes Functions 1 thru 8 Only

-Menu option N  (New Users/New VM's Should start here!)
-- executes fix all ( menu options 1 thru 8 )
-- executes menu option D (downgrad metasploit)
-- executes menu opiion 9 (pimpmyupgrade)

 Menu Option B
 - BlindPentesters The_Essentials tools and utilities collection
-  - Install all of BlindPentesters favorite tools and utilities to /opt! (aprox 8GB)
+  - Install all of BlindPentesters favorite tools and utilities to /opt (aprox 8GB)
   - For a full list of the_essentials.sh script and its inner workings
   - https://github.com/blindpentester/the-essentials